Quantcast

 No one prepared me for how horny I would be in my late 30s.
 All the elders in my life prepared me for random chin hairs, weight gain, and menopause but no one said a mumbling word about my sex drive.
 Something happens the closer you get to forty.
 I went from wanting sex here and there to wanting it all the damn time.
 Is there a support group for this?
 I can’t be the only one who has the sex drive of the Energizer Bunny.
 Upon my research to figure out why I felt like a cat in heat, I discovered several theories surrounding women and our sex drives–including one that says the concept of having a sex drive is a myth altogether.

-Scientifically, the word ‘drive’ is used to describe the motivational system we have that helps us navigate life or death situations.
+Scientifically, the word ‘drive’ is used to describe the motivational system we have that helps us navigate life-or-death situations.
 For example, our drive to find food, warmth or shelter are all things that we need to stay alive.
 Technically, we won’t die if we don’t have sex–the lack of sex might feel like death but we won’t stop living.
 Biologists suggest that if sex was fundamentally a “drive” more humans would experience the urge for sex spontaneously like we do hunger.
 They claim that instead of a “drive,” humans experience and express a desire for sexual intimacy.

 I honestly don’t know if libido is a sex drive or desire and to be quite honest I don’t really care.
 What I do know is that I am not alone in my sudden urge to want more sex.
 In fact, most women will experience periods of high and low sexual desire throughout their lives.
-Many believe that our desire for sex is impacted by a range of things such as our lifestyle, healthy habits, like eating a balanced diet, working out regularly, getting enough rest, and our feelings about our partners and relationships.
+Many believe that our desire for sex is impacted by a range of things such as our lifestyle, and healthy habits, like eating a balanced diet, working out regularly, getting enough rest, and our feelings about our partners and relationships.
 There’s probably some validity to these factors because in my own life, the more comfortable and familiar I was with my body and partner, the more I craved intimacy.

-However, despite the many elements that contribute to our libido, I also found that there are certain commonalities that women within certain age categories shared.
+However, despite the many elements that contribute to our libido, I also found that there are certain commonalities that women within certain age categories share.
 Women in their 20s, 30s, 40s, and beyond experience similar desires (or lack thereof) for sex.
 Regardless of how healthy your habits are, changes in hormonal shifts seem to be inevitable for women.
-Are these commonalities psychological, social, and physical or a combination of all three?
+Are these commonalities psychological, social, and physical, or a combination of all three?

 To take a closer look, here are some sexual changes women can expect to take place throughout their lifespan.